jamie120/ms4-wild-mile/README.md

         * The template will render a small message at the top of the page informing the user 'this listing is not live' - the listing content will render below this message.

 ## Add Conversion
 * This page is protected with a login decorator, it requires users to be authorised and logged in to view.
-Otherwise redirects to the sign in page.
+Otherwise redirects to the sign-in page.
-* The form has been rendered using django crispy forms.
-With custom layout and custom labels.
+* The form has been rendered using Django crispy forms.
+With a custom layout and custom labels.
 * Users may upload a main image, which is captured in the conversion model.
 As well as an additional 5 images using the PostForm model.
 (Further images may be added to listings later using the edit conversion template)
 * Once a listing is saved, it is available to view, edit or delete in the users 'My Listings' area of their profile.